sayez10/ti-economic-equalization-overhaul-mod/README.md

 -The maximum annual income from funding in a nation has been increased by a factor of 10 to match the faster increase of the funding priority and to compensate for the nerf to spoils.

--The public opinion effect of unity priority investment completions now scales inversely with the nation's democracy and education levels.
+-The public opinion effects of unity and spoils priority investment completions now scale inversely with the nation's democracy and education levels.

 -Democracy now reduces the lower bound of a nation's corruption by 0.5% per level, down to 0% at 10 democracy